Illustration of female student in the centre thinking, with images of books, graduation caps, money, and schools around her.

 4. Government ID

 Next on our study abroad checklist is government ID.
 Your passport isn’t the only proof of identity you’ll need as an international student.
-While your passport will let you travel internationally, it’s a good idea to bring every piece of official ID you can, such as a driver’s license and birth certificate, as part of your packing list for Canada.
-(Make copies of all of these documents before you leave your home country, and leave them with your parents/guardians, or in a secure location.)
+While your passport will let you travel internationally, it’s a good idea to include every piece of official ID you can, like a driver’s license and birth certificate, in your packing list for Canada.

-Also, you’ll want to ensure that your passport is valid for at least six (6) months past your date of arrival, and ideally for the full duration of your study period.
+Also, you’ll want to ensure your passport is valid for at least six months past your date of arrival.
+In fact, it’s ideal if your passport is valid for the full duration of your study period.

 3. Insurance

-Coming in at third place on our study abroad checklist is health insurance.
-All international students in Canada must have health insurance, so this item isn’t optional.
-In fact, universities and colleges will insist on it.
-While it may seem like an unnecessary cost, health insurance could save your finances (and your life) in the event of a medical emergency.
+All international students in Canada must have Canadian health insurance.
+Health insurance could save your finances (and your life) in the event of a medical emergency.

 In some provinces and territories, international students may be eligible for provincial health care programs, where in others, you’ll need to buy private insurance.
 So, check with your institution to find out what’s required.

-Looking for advice after you land in Canada?
-Check out our arrival guide to help simplify the process.
+Looking for more general student life advice after you land in Canada?
+Check out our helpful arrival guide.

 2. Medical Records and Prescriptions

-As part of our study abroad checklist, if you have any prescriptions, you’ll want to ensure you have enough to cover you when you arrive in Canada.
-There is a chance your medication won’t be available in Canada.
-If this is the case, do your research and see what your options are when you arrive in Canada.
-However, in other cases, you’ll be able to update your prescription with a local pharmacy quickly and easily.
+If you have any prescriptions, ensure you have enough to cover you when you first arrive in Canada.
+There is a chance your exact medication won’t be available in Canada, so check with your doctor or specialist about generic or alternate options.
+Always research in advance to see what your options are, but in many cases, it should be quick and easy to renew your prescriptions.

-The final item on our university checklist is your letter of acceptance (LOA).
-Your letter of acceptance is more than just your confirmation of enrolment at a Canadian school – it’s required to get your study permit.
-In order to attain your study permit, you’ll need to present your original acceptance letter to Citizenship and Immigration Canada (CIC).
-In other words, you need a printed copy of your original acceptance letter.
-Don’t forget it!
+The final items on our study abroad checklist are your letter of acceptance (LOA) and provincial or territorial attestation letter (PAL/TAL).
+Your letter of acceptance is more than just your confirmation of enrolment at a Canadian school; it’s required to get your study permit.

-For more information on documents you’ll need for a Canadian student visa, check out our guide on what you’ll need to study in Canada.
+For more information on documents you’ll need for a Canadian student visa, read our guide on what you’ll need to study in Canada.

-We hope this packing list for Canada and study abroad checklist helped you prepare for your first year as an international student.
-Best of luck on your future adventures!
+We hope this study abroad checklist helps you prepare for your first year as an international student.
+Best of luck!

-Ready to make the jump and study abroad?
+Ready to start your study abroad journey?
 Create your free ApplyBoard account today!